fahirMuminovic/movie-library-database/README.md

+# Disclaimer
+As you may assume, this project need a lot of improvement and code optimization.
+But it works as is, and as intended.
+Language: Bosnian/English

 # movie-library-database
 My first "real" web page that I made for my Web Development class.
 The main goal was to make a database and display it's content on the web page.

-## Disclaimer
-As you may assume, this project need a lot of improvement and code optimization.
-But it works as is, and as intended.

 ## Requirements (Features)
 The main list of requirements, or features of the web page is: